-UTI Investor Services Ltd. was incorporated on May 19, 1993 as a 100% subsidiary of Unit Trust of India primarily to render services as Registrar and Transfer Agents and Government Service Department.
-Consequent to the enactment of Unit Trust of India (Transfer of Undertaking and Repeal) Act, 2002, the entire share capital of the company vested into the Central Government through the Administrator of Specified Undertaking of UTI and its nominees w.e.f.
+UTI Investor Services Ltd. was incorporated on May 19, 1993 as a 100% subsidiary of Unit Trust of India primarily to render services as Registrar and Transfer Agents to various services schemes of Unit Trust of India.
+Consequent to the enactment of Unit Trust of India (Transfer of Undertaking and Repeal) Act, 2002, the entire share capital of the company vested into the Central Government through the Administrator of Specified Undertaking of UTI and its nominee's w.e.f.
 01.02.2003.
-The name of the company was changed to UTI Technology Services Ltd. with effect from 14th October, 2004.
+Another Division has formed as Government Service Department during May 2003 processing activities like issue of PAN card on behalf of CBDT and IT related services to various Government departments.
+The name of the company was changed to UTI Technology Services Ltd. with effect from 14th October 2004.